Everyone needs a bedroom that envelopes and calms. A place of peace and rest.

 I have plans to paint this TV cabinet in a pretty shade of green, Annie Sloan Antibes.
 Just haven’t gotten around to it yet, but it was scuffed up during moving and I think a fresh green will look great.
 I added my 3 blue botanicals around the TV to add some interest to this wall.
 The palm tree in the corner came from my friend, Judy.

 Another long shot of the room.
 Did I say how much I love it?
 I really, really do.
 There’s plenty of room in here, this room is 13 x 17 and plenty big enough for my furniture.
 I’m so grateful to have a nice sized room.
-Another big shout-out to Wayfair for providing this beautiful striped Dash and Albert rug (Fisher).
+Another big shout-out to Wayfair for providing this beautiful striped Dash and Albert rug (Fisher) (affiliate link).
 The rug totally set the tone for my room makeover and all the colors I wanted to bring in.
 The green blanket at the bottom of the bed is from Ikea.

 Plenty of room for my white slipcovered chair and ottoman too.